Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

     static const unsigned output_rounding_mode = hls::ip_fir::truncate_lsbs;
     static const unsigned input_length  = WINDOW_LENGTH;
     static const unsigned output_length = WINDOW_LENGTH;
     static const unsigned sample_period = 1;
     static const unsigned coeff_structure = hls::ip_fir::symmetric;
 };
 ```
 Here we set key non-default values for the filter, the number of taps, the tap vectors (in `coeff_vec`), data widths, truncation mode, and filter structure.

 Note that the FIR filter wrapper has the concept of an input/output length, which is called WINDOW_LENGTH.
-This is unrelated to FIR_WINDOW_SIZE in the AIE version of the design.
-In AI graph design, data is processed in fixed size batches (windows), and FIR_WINDOW_SIZE specifies the size of these physical buffers, Here the buffer size will directly impact latency.
+This is unrelated to FIR_WINDOW_SIZE in the AI Engine version of the design.
+In AI Engine graph design, data is processed in fixed size batches (windows), and FIR_WINDOW_SIZE specifies the size of these physical buffers.
+Here the buffer size will directly impact latency.

 In the HLS (DSP) implementation, arrays (windows) are a means of passing data to functions, but these data arrays are ultimately translated into AXI-streams.
 For this implementation, WINDOW_SIZE is made to be 64k.

 The following section instantiates arrays of filter objects (one for real values, one for imaginary):
 ```